Chrysler New Yorker: 1949–1954

-The 1949 model year New Yorker used Chrysler Corporation's new postwar body with ponton three-box styling, which was shared with Dodge and DeSoto.
+The 1949 New Yorker used Chrysler Corporation's new post-war body with ponton three-box styling, which was shared with Dodge and DeSoto.
 The engine remained the 323.5 cuin straight eight coupled to Fluid Drive and the Presto-Matic four-speed semi-automatic.
 Body styles were reduced to club coupe, four-door sedan, and convertible.
 The wheelbase on the New Yorker was increased to 131.5 in from the 127.5 in frame introduced in 1941.
 The previous design had been carried through early 1949, with the new (C46) series having been delayed due to a strike in late 1948.
 A padded dashboard was optional.

-A new body style was introduced for 1950, a two-door hardtop, called the Newport and the Special Club coupe.
+A new body style was introduced for 1950: a two-door hardtop called the Newport and the Special Club coupe.
 Further upgrades included foam rubber padding on the dashboard for safety.
 The New Yorker was the more deluxe of the regular eight-cylinder Chryslers.
-At the same time, the Saratoga was repositioned as lower in the hierarchy, offering the straight eight with plainer trim with cloth upholstery available in several colors, the 135 hp Spitfire straight-eight engine, and a roomy interior featuring "chair height" seats.
+At the same time, the Saratoga was repositioned lower in the hierarchy, offering the straight eight with plainer trim with cloth upholstery in several colors, the 135 hp Spitfire straight-eight engine, and a roomy interior featuring "chair height" seats.
 The "Presto-Matic" fluid drive transmission had two forward ranges, each with two speeds.
 In everyday driving, the high range was engaged using the clutch.
 The car could then be driven without using the clutch (unless reverse or low range was required); at any speed above 13 mph, the driver released the accelerator, and the transmission shifted into the higher gear of the range with a slight "clunk".
 When the car came to a stop, the lower gear was again engaged.

 Chrysler introduced the 180 hp FirePower Hemi V8 for 1951.
 The FirePower Hemi equipped cars could accelerate 0 to 60 mi/h in 10 seconds, faster than the Oldsmobile 88 Rocket engine of that time.
 This engine became popular among hot rodders and racers.

 The New Yorker also offered Fluid Torque Drive, with an actual torque converter, instead of the Fluid Drive units.
 Cars with Fluid Torque Drive came only with Fluid Matic semi-automatic transmission and had a gear selector quadrant on the steering column.
 Hydraguide power steering, an industry first, appeared as an option on Chrysler cars with the Hemi engine.

 A station wagon was available for 1951, with only 251 built.
 Its 131.5 in wheelbase is the longest ever used on a station wagon.

-The 1952 model year included a minor redesign of taillights with backup lights in the lower section.
+The 1952 model year saw a minor redesign of taillights with backup lights in the lower section.
 This was also the final year for the 131.5 in wheelbase chassis for the New Yorker.